magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-33289-magento-patch-javascript-in-address-at-checkout.md

 ---
-title: MDVA-33289 Magento patch: Javascript in address at checkout
+title: "MDVA-33289 Magento patch: Javascript in address at checkout"
-labels: 2.3.6,2.3.6-p1,2.4.0-p1,2.4.1,2.4.2,Google Tag Manager,MQP 1.0.19,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,address,checkout,error,javascript,support tools
+labels: "2.3.6,2.3.6-p1,2.4.0-p1,2.4.1,2.4.2,Google Tag Manager,MQP 1.0.19,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,address,checkout,error,javascript,support tools"
 ---

 The MDVA-332898 Magento patch fixes the issue where Javascript shows in address at payment.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
 The patch ID is MDVA-33289.
 Please note that the issue was scheduled to be fixed in Magento 2.4.3.